Maiter-Diploma-Work/maiter-mobile/README.md

-# maiter
+# Amica

-A maiter is an App that suppose to connect people with same interests in the area
+A Amica is an App that suppose to connect people with same interests in the area

 ## Getting Started